-"The house you see is Kernuun's Antler, and I am Dildahl, keeper of the house, which I maintain for the Arch-druids on their peregrinations out to of venison, with barley, currants, apples and nuts, is valued similarly.
+"The house you see is Kernuun's Antler, and I am Dildahl, keeper of the house, which I maintain for the Arch-druids on their peregrinations out to the sacred places.
+Still, if wayfarers are prepared to pay my charges, I will extend them very comfortable facilities."

+"What might be the order of these charges?
+Are they dear or modest?
+It is well to know such things in advance."

+"All in all, my charges are fair.
+They vary from item to item, as might be expected.
+Lodging for the two of you in a private chamber equipped with pallets of clean straw and ewers of fresh water, I value at two copper pennies.
+A supper of lentils and bread, with a breakfast of porridge will cost another penny.
+Other dishes command higher prices.
+I serve excellent quail, four to the spit, for two copper pennies.
+A generous cut off a haunch of venison, with barley, currants, apples and nuts, is valued similarly.
 Fish is sold according to the season and the supply."

 "I have heard that certain of your charges are exorbitant," said Aillas.
 "Still, these quotations are not unreasonable."
 "In this regard you must make your own assessment.
 In the past I have been victimized by swindlers and impoverished guttricks, so I have learned to protect myself from indigence."
 Dildahl lifted his basket of fish.
 "Will I expect you then at the Antler?"
 "I must consider the contents of my wallet," said Aillas.
 "I am not by any means a wealthy Arch-druid, to whom a handful of coppers as like an equal number of acorns."
 Dildahl appraised the horses.
 "Still, you ride sound and valuable steeds."
 "Ah, but these horses are all of value that I own."
 Dildahl shrugged and departed.

-BY THE TIME AILLAS COMPLETED HIS TRANSACTIONS along the lakeshore the time was late afternoon.
+IV BY THE TIME AILLAS COMPLETED HIS TRANSACTIONS along the lakeshore the time was late afternoon.
 All wind had left the sky; the lake lay flat as a mirror, with each of the islands reflected in duplicate below.

-After considering sky, lake and landscape, Aillas told Tatzel: "It seems that we must entrust ourselves to the mercies of the voracious Dildahl,
+After considering sky, lake and landscape, Aillas told Tatzel: "It seems that we must entrust ourselves to the mercies of the voracious Dildahl, Restraint may be necessary, since I carry no large store of coins on my person.
+What of you?"
+"I have nothing."

+"With ordinary caution, we should fare well enough, even though there is something about Dildahl which arouses my distrust."

-For a time r thought that you had decided to proceed on your way.
+The two presented themselves to the common room of Kernuun's Antler, where Dildahl, now attired in a white apron and a white cap which to some extent confined his long black locks, seemed gratified to see them.
+"For a time I thought that you had decided to proceed on your way."